truenas/documentation/content/TrueCommand/SystemManagement/NASUsersAndGroups.md

 To edit a user, click the <i class="material-icons" aria-hidden="true" title="Configure">edit</i> in that user's row.

-To delete a single user, click the <i class="material-icons" aria-hidden="true" title="Delete">delete</i> in that user's row.
+To delete a single user, click the <i class="material-icons" aria-hidden="true" title="Delete">delete</i> in that user row.

 To delete multiple users, check them and click **REMOVE**.